PadmarajBhat/Cloud/Optimizing Your GCP Costs.md

   * this has to be purchased before use of the resource to avail the discount.
 Irrespective of usage of the resource, a discounted rate will be part of the monthly bill
   * by reviewing the CUD report we can decide if further committed resources has to be purchased.
   * it differs from the sustained usage discount with the fact that it is post usage discount where cud is pre purchased.

+* Setting up advanced cost control:
+  * pubsub can be used in the budget creation to have the programmatic notification to stop the resources as an example.
+May be later technical and IT team can investigate the extreme use.
+  * cloud function for the quick and serverless code execution.
+Since both pubsub and functions are only trigger based their consumption is negligible when it comes to overall compute engine consumption.